hihumanzone/chatuihzh/README.md

 ## Features

-- Users can switch between different GPT/Claude models.
+- Users can switch between different GPT models.
 - Users can enter their system role and API key.
 - Users can copy the latest message.
 - The chat history is displayed in real-time.